David-Tam/Penguin_Classification_Unsupervised/README.md

 # 5. Hierarchical Clustering

 The second unsupervised method used is Hierarchical Clustering.
 The idea of Hierarchical Clustering is simply comparing ecah instance with other instances.
-Once the smallest comparison is found, the two instances will be grouped into one.
+Once the closest instance is found, the two instances will be grouped into one.
 This process repeats when all grouping is done.

 A dendrogram can be used to show the grouping: